0x00000042/wa-gun-law-summary/large-capacity-magazines-and-you.md

 ### Repairs

-**Is it legal to repair a "large capacity magazine?**
+**Is it legal to repair a "large capacity magazine"?**

 Unknown.
 The bill prohibits *manufacturing* and leverages the existing definition of *manufacturing* in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) which is defined broadly to include fabrication or construction.
 These terms are not further defined, but the common dictionary definition of "construction" typically includes combining or assembling parts together.
+See below regarding replacement parts.

 **Can I order replacement parts in the future?**